 On December 12, 2022, we entered into a Loan and Security Agreement, pursuant to which Gamida Cell Inc. issued \$25.0 million in aggregate principal amount in a convertible senior note, or the 2022 Note, with a maturity date of December 12, 2024.
 The 2022 Note was issued with an original issue discount of 3.00% and bears interest of 7.5%, which is due on a quarterly basis beginning in April 2023.
-Also beginning in April 2023, monthly principal and interest installment payments are due under the 2022 Note.
-For April and May 2023, the principal amortization payments are \$0.95 million per month, decreasing to \$0.84 million thereafter.
+Also beginning in April 2023, monthly principal and interest installment payments are due under the 2022 Note unless such payment is waived by the lender.
+For April, the principal amortization payment was \$0.95 million per month, decreasing to \$0.59 million per month commencing July 15, 2023.
 Under certain circumstances, we may issue our ordinary shares in exchange for the discharge of principal and interest due under the 2022 Note, at an exchange rate that is based on a volume weighted exercise price calculated as set forth in the 2022 Note.
 Further, the 2022 Note is exchangeable, at the option of the lenders, into ordinary shares at an exchange rate of 0.52356 ordinary shares per \$1.00 principal amount, together with a make-whole premium equal to all accrued and unpaid remaining coupons due through the maturity date.
 The exchange rate is subject to adjustment in the event of ordinary share dividends, reclassifications and certain other fundamental transactions affecting the ordinary shares.

-As of March 31, 2023, the lenders had elected to exchange \$6.0 million of outstanding principal amount of the 2022 Note in exchange for 3,141,360 ordinary shares, and we had elected to discharge \$0.9 million of related make-whole interest in exchange for the issuance of 633,185 ordinary shares.

-From April 1, 2023 through May 12, 2023, we made a monthly installment payment of \$1.0 million and discharged \$0.5 million in related and deferred interest in exchange for the issuance of 1,804,623 ordinary shares, and we received voluntary exchange notices from the lender with respect to the discharge of an additional \$5.5 million of aggregate principal amount, for which an aggregate of 2,905,758 ordinary shares were issued or issuable.
-We paid the \$0.7 million of make whole interest associated with these voluntary exchanges in cash.
-The outstanding principal amount of the 2022 Note is \$12.5 million.
+As of June 30, 2023, the lender had elected to exchange \$14.1 million of outstanding principal amount of the 2022 Note in exchange for 7,356,018 ordinary shares, and we had elected to discharge \$1.3 million of related make-whole interest in exchange for the issuance of 1,055,956 ordinary shares and the payment of \$1.0 million in cash.
+Additionally, we made a monthly installment payment of \$1.0 million and discharge \$0.05 million in related and deferred interest in exchange for the issuance of 1,381,852 ordinary shares.
+The outstanding principal amount of the 2022 Note was \$10.0 million as of June 30, 2023, and as of August 9, 2023, the outstanding principal amount of the 2022 Note is \$9.4 million following a monthly installment payment of \$0.6 million.
 The net proceeds from issuance of the 2022 Note were approximately \$22.8 million after deducting issuance expenses, and the transaction closed on December 12, 2022.